RustyMods/RustyBags/RustyBags/Thunderstore/README.md

 ## ✨ Features

-- 🧳 4 unique bags and 3 functional quivers
+- 🧳 5 unique bags and 3 functional quivers - and 1 lantern
 - 🧵 Visual updates based on bag contents
 - ⚒️ Craft directly from your bag
 - 📦 Items picked up will stack automatically into a matching bag (toggleable)